ChaseSturgill/Superseded-Instances/README.md

 # Superseded-Instances
-Updated superseded instances policy with account details.
+Updated superseded instances policy with account details and new table output.